DaveGuenther/guitar_study_tracker/README.md

 # guitar_study_tracker
-Private Shiny web form for data entry and public (Shinyapps.io) dashboard to track progress and communicate with teacher
+Public shiny app for data entry to a postgres database and public app with visual dashboard (Shinyapps.io) to track guitar study progress and communicate with my teacher.
+Class diagrams in the docs/ folder are created with Dia Diagram Editor: http://dia-installer.de/.

 ## Env Setup
 ### Data Entry App: .venv_wr